cpppy/makefile_example/README.md

 # makefile_example
-this is a booknotes in learning makefile
+this is a record in learning makefile